By: Tony Chen, M.M

 Editor: Dhania Puspa Purbasari

-Don’t forget to check our list of services at https://campsite.bio/indonesiahebat to get training, personal development guidance or consultation for your family business.
+Don’t forget to check our list of services at https://campsite.bio/indonesiahebat to get training, personal development guidance or consultation about Human Resource Management and Human Capital of your company or institution.

 Also keep an eye on our social media for other interesting information.
 Mari bersama kita melangkah menuju Indonesia hebat!